How To Convert a Golf Cart To Lithium Batteries

 Choose the Right Battery Type

-• LiFePO4 (Lithium Iron Phosphate): Known for stability and safety, LiFePO4 is ideal for consistent golf cart use, especially in warmer regions due to its high-temperature resilience.
+• LiFePO4 (Lithium Iron Phosphate): Known for thermal stability and long service life, well suited for golf cart use.

 Check Warranty and Local Regulations